sagarankoliya/realtime-private-chat-nodejs-socketio-vuejs-laravel/readme.md

 **Login at least 2 user in different browser.**

-#### After login you can see all users right sidebar click any one and start chatting.
+#### After login you can see all users in right sidebar click anyone user and start private chatting.

 ### Thats it.